 Losing Examination Efficiencies

 Early in my career, the EPO was not an ISA option for biotechnology applications, so we did use the USPTO.
-Back then, U.S. examiners perfomed the PCT search and examination functions.
+Back then, U.S. examiners performed the PCT search and examination functions.
 And, more often then not, the same U.S. examiner handled the application at both the PCT and U.S. national stages.
-This obviously created examination efficiencies, since the U.S. examiner already was familar with the application by the time it came up for national examination.
+This obviously created examination efficiencies, since the U.S. examiner already was familiar with the application by the time it came up for national examination.
 The U.S. examiner also would have confidence in the PCT Search Report and Written Opinion, especially if he or she had done the work.

 This continuity between the PCT and U.S. national stages has been lost with the outsourcing of USPTO PCT functions.
-Even Director Kappos recongizes the need to improve reliance on PCT work product during the national phase.
+Even Director Kappos recognizes the need to improve reliance on PCT work product during the national phase.